projectacrn/acrn-hypervisor/doc/tutorials/rdt_configuration.rst

 Configure RDT for VM using VM Configuration
 *******************************************

 #.
-RDT on ACRN is enabled by default on platforms that have the support.
-Thanks to offline tool approach which generates a platform specific xml file using which ACRN identifies if RDT is supported on the platform or not.
-But the feature can be also be toggled using CONFIG_RDT_ENABLED flag with ``make menuconfig`` command.
-The first step is to clone the ACRN source code (if you haven't done it already):
+RDT on ACRN is enabled by default on supported platforms.
+This information can be found using an offline tool that generates a platform-specific xml file that helps ACRN identify RDT-supported platforms.
+This feature can be also be toggled using the CONFIG_RDT_ENABLED flag with the ``make menuconfig`` command.
+The first step is to clone the ACRN source code (if you haven't already done so):

    .. code-block:: none